d-shehu/msds/README.md

 # msds
-Code related to MSDS projects
+This repository holds all the projects related to coursework for the MSDS programs.
+It's organized by class and project.